MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-and-monthly-top-items-report.md

 ![Daily Top Items Report Table](media/tutorials/monthly-top-items-report-table.png)

-The Daily and Monthly Top Items report contains a list of top selling items or bundles in a given da or month.
+The Daily and Monthly Top Items report contains a list of top selling items or bundles in a given day or month.

 Both daily and monthly tables include item names from your primary catalog, associated number of sales, and total revenue.